geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kasconversationdetails.md

 **● currentUserId**: *`string`* = ""

-*Defined in model/KASConversationDetails.ts:30*

 ___

 <a id="currentuserroleinhostconversation"></a>

 ###  currentUserRoleInHostConversation

 **● currentUserRoleInHostConversation**: *[KASParticipantRole](../enums/kasclient.kasparticipantrole.md)* =  KASParticipantRole.NONE

-*Defined in model/KASConversationDetails.ts:33*

 ___

 <a id="hostconversationid"></a>

 ###  hostConversationId

 **● hostConversationId**: *`string`* = ""

-*Defined in model/KASConversationDetails.ts:8*

 ___

 <a id="hostconversationparticipantsmap"></a>

 ###  hostConversationParticipantsMap

 **● hostConversationParticipantsMap**: *`object`*

-*Defined in model/KASConversationDetails.ts:18*

 #### Type declaration

 ___

 <a id="hostconversationtitle"></a>

 ###  hostConversationTitle

 **● hostConversationTitle**: *`string`* = ""

-*Defined in model/KASConversationDetails.ts:11*

 ___

 <a id="hostconversationtype"></a>

 ###  hostConversationType

 **● hostConversationType**: *[KASFormConversationType](../enums/kasclient.kasformconversationtype.md)* =  KASFormConversationType.NONE

-*Defined in model/KASConversationDetails.ts:14*

 ___

 <a id="sourceconversationid"></a>

 ###  sourceConversationId

 **● sourceConversationId**: *`string`* = ""

-*Defined in model/KASConversationDetails.ts:21*

 ___

 <a id="sourceconversationtitle"></a>

 ###  sourceConversationTitle

 **● sourceConversationTitle**: *`string`* = ""

-*Defined in model/KASConversationDetails.ts:24*

 ___

 <a id="sourceconversationtype"></a>

 ###  sourceConversationType

 **● sourceConversationType**: *[KASFormConversationType](../enums/kasclient.kasformconversationtype.md)* =  KASFormConversationType.NONE

-*Defined in model/KASConversationDetails.ts:27*

 ___

 ## Methods